surifirstpin/Acubi_Tech_Doc/Model_TD.md

 **3.** Once all the entries are made, click on  **Save Project**  to save the project created.

+All the saved projects are visible on left hand side under projects.

 ## Edit Project

 - Click on Projects, select the desired project and hit the **Edit** button.